SBB Re 620

-The Re 620, Re 6/6 in the old numbering scheme, are six-axle, electric locomotives of the SBB-CFF-FFS, which were acquired as a replacement for the Ae 6/6 for heavy services on the Gotthardbahn.
-They are the most modern of the so-called "Gotthard locomotives".
+The Re 620, Re 6/6 in the old numbering scheme, are six-axle, electric locomotives of Swiss Federal Railways (SBB CFF FFS), which were acquired as a replacement for the Ae 6/6 for heavy services on the Gotthard Railway.
+They were produced between 1972 and 1980 and are the most modern of the so-called "Gotthard locomotives".

 Construction and Technology

 To reach the necessary tractive effort, a construction comprising six driven axles was necessary.
 In order to still get good running characteristics in curves, they were built into three two-axle bogies instead of two three-axle bogies as on the Ae 6/6.
 The middle bogie can move sideways, and the three bogies are connected by elastic cross couplings.
-Two of the four prototypes were built with a split locomotive body, whereby the joint may only move on an horizontal transverse axis to allow for changes in gradient, similarly to the Rhaetian Railway Ge 6/6 II.
+Two of the four prototypes (11601, 11602) were built with a split locomotive body, whereby the joint may only move on an horizontal transverse axis to allow for changes in gradient, similar to the Rhaetian Railway Ge 6/6 II.

-The other two prototypes got a softer secondary suspension instead of the joint, which proved to be so reliable in everyday use that all series locomotives were built this way.
+The other two prototypes (11603, 11604) got a softer secondary suspension instead of the joint, which proved to be so reliable in everyday use that all other locomotives of the series were built this way.
 Nevertheless, the two prototypes with a split body are still in regular operation.
-The exterior design is similar to the Re 4/4II, as are the driver's controls and the conventional transformer technology with fixed running notches, which was applied for the last time for this locomotive.
+The exterior design is similar to the Re 4/4II (Re 420), as are the driver's controls and the conventional transformer technology with fixed running notches, which was applied for the last time for this locomotive.
 In contrast to the Re 4/4II, the Re 6/6 has two transformers (one power and one control transformer), which are mounted on the frame between the bogies.
 Due to the higher roof, the Re 6/6 looks more brawny than the Re 4/4II, especially when seen from the front side.